 ONe Rad Latina

-ONe Rad Latina, an multidisciplinary visual artist and draws her roots from the rich cultures of the Caribbean and Indigenous America.
+ONe Rad Latina is a multidisciplinary visual artist and draws her roots from the rich cultures of the Caribbean and Indigenous America.
 Born to a Dominican mother and Puerto Rican father, she is a proud representation of a Taino and afro Caribbean lineage, an identity that greatly influences her vibrant and thought-provoking artwork.
 As a first-generation Caribbean Indigenous American, ONe brings forth the intricate tapestry of her dual heritage, echoing potent themes of identity, unity, and sense of place in her work.

 Raised in the Dyckman region of Inwood, Manhattan - a place known for its cultural vibrancy and diversity - she became an astute observer of her community's nuances.
 This neighborhood, with its pulsating energy and distinctive charm, shaped her perspectives and fueled her artistic imagination.